 Eventually, we found a place to park the car (quite difficult to find a spot).
 While the guys went looking for accommodation, we had a really good coffee and rested a bit in the shade on some random terrace.

-The hostel we were looking for no longer existed, but the new owner still rented rooms, at a higher price than the offered quality, and he didn’t have the best manners, either.
+The hostel from the Lonely Planet guide no longer existed, but the new owner still rented rooms, at a higher price than the offered quality, and he didn’t have the best manners, either.
 But we were tired, Ana didn’t want to look for another parking spot and we didn’t know where else to look in the area, either.
-So we decided to stay, unpack and go see the actual city a bit.
+So we decided to stay, unpack, and go see the actual city a bit.

 Discovering Tirana, Albania